Magnesium Bicarbonate is quickly becoming known as the king of magnesium supplements, but this supplement is anything but new.

 - The recommended daily intake of magnesium is too high

-Part of this divide stems from a poor ability to measure your magnesium status or how much magnesium is found in the body.
-Only a fraction of the amount of magnesium found in your body is found in the blood, the supermajority of magnesium is found in your cells, bones among other organs.
+Part of this divide stems from a poor ability to measure your magnesium levels in the body.
+Only a fraction of the amount of magnesium found in your body is in the blood.
+The majority of magnesium is found in your cells and organs.
 This has led to an inability to accurately test for magnesium, so we can’t easily determine whether or not people are deficient in it.

 For a number of reasons I believe the answer lies in the second option and we vastly underestimate the importance of magnesium.
 Magnesium deficiency has been associated with:

 The other side of the story is that only recently did we solely rely on foods to consume adequate amounts of magnesium.
 Magnesium used to be found in much higher quantities in our drinking water supply before industrialization, and was much more easily absorbed and assimilated into our body.
 Additionally, this (relatively) magnesium rich water (it was basically mineral water) was used in agriculture, meaning higher quantities of magnesium were found in our food.